-My general policy is to grant requests from Accessibility Services (AS), whenever feasible.
-I recommend that you show this webpage to AS staff before they send me a letter, to give them an idea of what accommodations are feasible in this particular course.
-Please submit AS requests at least one week before the pertinent due dates, to allow logistical planning with my TA.
-(See also Extensions below.)
+My general policy is to grant requests from Accessibility Services (AS).
+If I do not think an AS request is feasible, I will seek extra support from UofT to help make it happen.
+Please show this webpage to AS staff before they send me a letter, to give them an idea in advance of what accommodations are feasible in my courses.
+Please submit AS accommodation requests at least one week before the pertinent due dates of graded work, to allow time for logistical planning (I am also disabled).

 Note that the VSII form concentrates on only the timeline and severity of the illness/injury.
 The reason for this is that those are the only two factors that matter for the creation of altered grade weighting (for missed homeworks) and/or appropriate make-up work (for missed exams) to cover the exceptional circumstances.
 Private medical details are none of the instructor's business, and you should not have to disclose them in order to get accommodated fairly.

-Deadlines for achieving certain core competencies via homework exercises are important because they help provide scaffolding for your learning.
-This is the primary academic reason why you should plan to respect deadlines for turning in graded work.
+Deadlines help to provide temporal scaffolding for your learning.
+This is the primary academic reason why you should aim to respect deadlines for turning in graded work.
 Procrastination tends to snowball, making delays cascade and go nonlinear.
-For my part, I make a genuine effort not to be a deadline terrorist (see Extensions), and I encourage taking advantage of my office hours to get tips on homework problems and exam study.
+For my part, I make a genuine effort not to be a deadline terrorist (see Extensions), and I encourage taking advantage of my regular weekly office hours to get tips on homework problems and studying for exams.